piratefsh/tuter/README.md

 **_Tuter_ is now in 2nd phase of development**

 ## An Introduction
 **_Tuter_** is an online tutoring management system developed by a team of 5 students at the University of Wisconsin - Madison.
-The app was developed as a semester project for CS 638 - Software Engineering, taught by Professor Benjamin Liblit (http://pages.cs.wisc.edu/~liblit/) in the Spring of 2013.
+The app was developed as a semester project for CS 638 - Software Engineering, taught by Professor <a href="http://pages.cs.wisc.edu/~liblit/">Benjamin Liblit</a> in the Spring of 2013.

 Team Members: